saintsal/supershadowy/index.md

 [home]
     # SUPER SHADOWY 👥

     Super Shadowy meets are for practitioners and autodidacts to learn from each other.

+    **They are safe spaces of practitioners only.**  No "lookey-loos" or "supporters" please.
+When it's just us, we can be truly honest about how things are going.
+(For example, coders only means nobody lurking to recruit.
+Founders only means no investors or employees listening to sugar-coat things for.)

-We share **first-hand experience only** to keep things real.
+    We share **first-hand experience only** to keep things real, and avoid hype.

-    We're decentralised:
+    We're **decentralised**:
     * Anyone can schedule a super shadowy meet
     * Nobody is in charge
+    * Access by personal invite only
     * There are no official communication channels